gbbirkisson/gbb-is/content/posts/2022-05-11-private-ca-with-make/index.md

 ## Intro

-I have found that using makefiles is a really nice approach to manage your CA. We of course use the [Makefile Help](../2022-05-04-makefile-help/) template to create our CA and then we end up with this nice interface:
+I have found that using makefiles is a really nice approach to manage your CA. We will of course use the [Makefile Help](../2022-05-04-makefile-help/) template to create our CA and then we end up with this nice interface:

 ```console
 $ make